Tag Archives: morocco overland

 • The desktop app is much easier to navigate (keyboard/mouse)

-• ESRI sat imagery downloadable too
+• ESRI (or non-Google) sat imagery downloadable too

 • Masses of memory (1TB)